COBI CH-47 Chinook Helicopter Set (5807)

-> The COBI Chinook Helicopter Set includes 2 figures and all the markings are pad printed so stickers are not necessary.
-The COBI Chinook is still in development so we do not yet know if the figures will be torso up or include legs (we vote that they include legs and have a crew chief figure as well.
+The COBI Chinook Helicopter Set includes 2 figures and all the markings are pad printed so stickers are not necessary.

-> Both children and adults will get hours of enjoyment from this COBI CH-47 Chinook Helicopter Set.
+Both children and adults will get hours of enjoyment from this COBI CH-47 Chinook Helicopter Set.
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.

 The Boeing CH-47 Chinook is an American twin-engined, tandem rotor, heavy-lift helicopter developed by American rotorcraft company Vertol and manufactured by Boeing Vertol (later known as Boeing Rotorcraft Systems).
 The CH-47 is among the heaviest lifting Western helicopters.
 Its name, Chinook, is from the Native American Chinook people of modern-day Washington state.